Skip to content

 For example, a score of 1 means Cloudflare is quite certain the request was automated, while a score of 99 means Cloudflare is quite certain the request came from a human.

-Bot scores are available to be used in rule expressions and with Workers to customize application behavior.
+You can use bot scores in WAF custom rules to block, challenge, or allow requests based on their score.
+Bot scores are also available in Workers to customize application behavior.
 For more details, refer to Bot Management variables.

 Bot groupings